AliKaanKoc2/DSA/README.md

-# DSA210 Individual Project: "Analysis of the Impact of COVID-19 on Online Shopping Behavior and Product Category Demand"
+# DSA210 Individual Project: Analysis of the Impact of COVID-19 on Online Shopping Behavior and Product Category Demand

 **DSA210 Individual Project - Sabancı University, Fall 2025-2026**